Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/managers/DatabaseManager/classes/DatabaseManager.md

 `number`

-Number of history records to retain (must be non-negative integer, 0 disables history tracking)
+The new history limit value to set.

 #### Returns

 [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<`void`\>

+A promise that resolves when the history limit is updated.

+#### Remarks

+Validates the input and updates the history limit in the database and in memory.
+Emits a history-limit-updated event on success.

 #### Throws

-Error if limit is not a valid non-negative integer
+TypeError if limit is not a valid number or integer.

+#### Throws

+RangeError if limit is negative, infinite, or exceeds the configured maximum.